Xilinx/mlir-aie/programming_examples/ml/resnet/ptq_conv2x/README.md

 ```
 .
-+-- ptq_conv2x                      # Implementation of ResNet conv2_x layers on NPU with PTQ
++-- ptq_conv2x                      # Implementation of ResNet conv2_x layers on NPU with PTQ.
 +-- +--  data                       # Labels for CIFAR dataset.
 |   +-- aie2.py                     # A Python script that defines the AIE array structural design using MLIR-AIE operations.
 |   +-- Makefile                    # Contains instructions for building and compiling software projects.